afninfa/rpm-dependency-visualiser/README.md

 # rpm-dependency-visualiser

 NOTE: the code has python 3.10+ syntax type hints.
-If you want to run on an older version of python, there is a GitHub action to automatically strip the type hints.
-You can find this in the releases section.
-This is a WIP, it's not heavily tested.
+If you want to run on an older version of python, there is a GitHub action to strip the type hints.
+Look for `rpmdag_stripped.py` in the [releases section](https://github.com/afninfa/rpm-dependency-visualiser/releases).

 ## What is this?